Things to know about Canadian Universities before Studying Abroad

 Difference between College or University

 You can also choose to attend a college or polytechnic school.
 In Canada, the terms “university” and “college” are not used interchangeably as they are in the US.
 Instead, a university is an academic institution that offers degree programs, such as bachelor’s, master’s, or doctoral degrees.
 A “college” refers to a post-secondary institution that mainly offers shorter vocational education programs, awarding diplomas, certificates, or applied degrees.
 These programs teach technical skills as well as theory but are highly specific to one working field or trade, and not as transferable.

 Note: The one, slightly confusing exception to this is Quebec (see above), which uses “college” to mean something totally different!

 Applying and Attending

-One huge difference between Canadian and American universities is that you apply for a specific program at a university or college - NOT the school itself.
-If you’re interested in studying Business at the University of Calgary, for example, you would need to check the admissions requirements and deadline for that program.
-You can usually apply to multiple programs at one institution, if you aren’t sure if you will be admitted to your first choice.
+One huge difference to American universities is in Canada you apply for a specific program rather than to the school.
+If you’re interested in studying business at the University of Calgary, for example, you would need to check the admissions requirements and deadline for that program.
+You can usually apply to multiple programs at one institution to have backups for your first choice.

-Each province also has its own system of applying for university admission, and some even have a centralized application system, like ApplyAlberta or Ontario Universities Application Centre.
-Application intake for Canadian universities usually begins in the fall, around September, and ends sometime early the following year, normally around March.
-This can vary greatly though, especially with competitive programs at sought after schools, so make sure you check the deadlines carefully!
+Each province also has its own university-admission application process.
+Some provinces have a centralized application system, like ApplyAlberta or Ontario Universities Application Centre.
+Application intake for Canadian universities usually begins in the fall, around September, and ends early the following year, normally around March.
+This can vary, though, especially with competitive programs at sought after schools, so make sure you check the deadlines carefully!